zandaleph/bookish-carnival/src/posts/features/learn-code/getting-started.md

    ![VS Code File Explorer Context Menu](./img/vs-code-new-file.png)

-9. Copy the following lines into your new file:
+9. Copy the following lines into your new file and save the file:

    ```typescript
    test("test1", () => {